-Refer to Terminal ID Table (page 6-3) and locate the Terminal ID number for your PC.
-Scan three numeric bar codes on the inside back cover to program the scanner for your terminal ID (you must enter 3 digits).
-For example, scan 0 0 3 for an AT wedge.
+Refer to Terminal ID Table and locate the Terminal ID number for your PC.
+Scan three numeric barcodes on the Programming Chart to program the scanner for your terminal ID (you must enter 3 digits).
+For example, scan 003 for an AT wedge.

-Note: The wildcard for all terminal types is 099.
+- Note: 099 indicates all terminal types. - Step 4.

-Step 4.
 Code I.D.

-In the Symbology Charts, beginning on page A-1, find the symbology to which you want to apply the data format.
-Locate the Hex value for that symbology and scan the 2 digit hex value from the Programming Chart inside the back cover of this manual.
+In the Symbology Charts, find the symbology to which you want to apply the data format.
+Locate the Hex value for that symbology and scan the 2 digit hex value from the Programming Chart.

-Note: If you are creating a data format for Batch Mode Quantity, use 35 for the Code I.D.
+- Note: If you are creating a data format for Batch Mode Quantity, use 35 for the Code I.D. - Step 5.

-Step 5.
 Length

 Specify what length (up to 9999 characters) of data will be acceptable for this symbology.
-Scan the four digit data length from the Programming Chart inside the back cover of this manual.
+Scan the four digit data length from the Programming Chart.
 (Note: 50 characters is entered as 0050.
 9999 is a universal number, indicating all lengths.)